devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 **Note:** Time frame and results limit settings apply to all websites.
 The active users counter always shows the last 5 minutes regardless of the selected time frame.

+#### Privacy & Data Collection
+- **Store Raw IP Addresses**: Toggle to enable/disable IP address storage
+  - **Disabled (Default)**: Only hashed visitor IDs are stored for privacy
+  - **Enabled**: Full IP addresses are stored and displayed in session details
+  - Applies to all websites globally
+  - Changes take effect immediately for new sessions
+  - Existing sessions retain their current IP storage state

+**Privacy Considerations:**
+- IP addresses are considered personal data under GDPR and similar regulations
+- Enabling IP storage requires disclosure in your privacy policy
+- Use only if you have a legitimate business need (security, fraud prevention, compliance)
+- Consider implementing data retention policies for stored IPs
+- When disabled, visitor tracking relies on hashed identifiers only

 ### Website-Specific Settings (Header)

 When viewing a specific website, click the **Website Settings** button in the header to access configuration options.